tidepool-org/data-science-handbook/instructions/meetings.md

 essentially means that each of us would be on the hook to present at least once every 6 weeks.

 (G) 10% Time Fridays -- work on whatever you want and let’s share at the end of the day.
+//TOD0: Elaborate for clarity of new team members.

 (H) Thursday Stand Up and Show and Tell.